abraia/abraia-multiple/README.md

 ![Optimized and smart cropped skater](./images/skater.jpg)

-The example takes an [image by Willian Was from Pexels](https://www.pexels.com/photo/f-s-flip-700948/) with a size of 4865x3321 pixels and a weight of 10.1MB and automatically generates a header of 800x400 pixels cropping, resizing, and optimizing the image to directly be used on Web.
+The example takes a 10.1MB [image by Willian Was from Pexels](https://www.pexels.com/photo/f-s-flip-700948/) with a size of 4865x3321 pixels and automatically generates a 94.4kB header of 800x400 pixels, cropping, resizing, and optimizing the image to directly be used on Web.

 ## Installation